ROI calculator · planning estimate

 How much is the messy weekly work actually costing you?

-A scenario model, not a guarantee.
-Adjust the inputs to match your business and the model estimates the monthly economic impact of running operations through LeedAB.
-We err conservative on every line — capacity recovered isn't claimed as cash unless it converts to billable utilisation or avoided hires.
+A planning estimate, not a guarantee.
+Adjust the inputs to match your business and the model estimates the monthly economic impact of offloading recurring operating work — sales follow-ups, project handoffs, finance chasing, SOP capture, dispatch admin — to LeedAB.
+We are conservative on every line.
+Recovered capacity isn't claimed as cash unless it converts to billable utilisation or avoided hires.

 Your numbers